ollytheninja/ke-website/content/en/docs/setup/keadm.md

 **IMPORTANT NOTE:**

 1. At least one of kubeconfig or master must be configured correctly, so that it can be used to verify the version and other info of the k8s cluster.
-2. Please make sure edge node can connect cloud node using local IP of cloud node, or you need to specify public IP of cloud node with `--advertise-address` flag.
+2. Each edge node needs to be able to connect to the cloud node using the local IP of the cloud node, or you can manually specify the public IP of the cloud node with `--advertise-address` flag.
-3. `--advertise-address`(only work since 1.3 release) is the address exposed by the cloud side (will be added to the SANs of the CloudCore certificate), the default value is the local IP.
+3. `--advertise-address` (since 1.3 release) is the address exposed by the cloud side (will be added to the SANs of the CloudCore certificate), the default value is the local IP.

     Example:
     ```shell